 Iberdrola assumes a position of leadership in the fight against climate change

 The Board of Directors of IBERDROLA, S.A. (the "Company") is vested with responsibility for formulating strategy and approving the corporate policies of the Company, and for organising the internal control systems.
-It approves this Policy against Climate Change pursuant to the provisions of the Prupose and Values of the Iberdrola group, aware of its commitment to the environment generally and to the fight against climate change particularly.
+It approves this Climate Change Policy (the "Policy") pursuant to the provisions of the Purpose and Values of the Iberdrola group, aware of its commitment to the environment generally and to the fight against climate change particularly.

 Climate change is one of the most important challenges that humanity must face in the 21st century.
 The use of fossil fuels has caused a considerable increase in greenhouse gas emissions, which have accelerated global warming.